Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [4/221 merge](https://sat-archive.cpt-dingus.cc/L-band/Metop/avhrr_3_2024-10-13_09-09-23Z_4-221%20Merge.png)
     - [Day microphysics](https://sat-archive.cpt-dingus.cc/L-band/Metop/avhrr_3_2024-10-13_09-09-23Z_Day%20Microphysics%20(Metop).png)

-> !NOTE! - During 03/2025, MetOp B was found to have a deteriorating modulator causing a significant hit to the expected AHRPT SNR.
+> !NOTE! - Since 03/2025, MetOp B was found to have a deteriorating modulator intermittently causing a significant hit to its SNR.
 According to receptions by Lego11 and Aang23, there was an approximately 7 dB loss compared to the nominal status.
-This issue was visible when decoding at higher SNRs, the modulator starts to form an X shape instead of the correct OQPSK modulation. <u>***As of 04/2025 the broadcast has seemingly returned to normal, but this should continue to be monitored.***</u>
+This issue is visible when decoding at higher SNRs, where the modulator starts to form an X shape instead of the correct OQPSK modulation.

 ![MetOp AHRPT screenshot from SatDump](../../assets/images/Radio/MetOp-AHRPT.jpg) <br>
-*MetOp B AHRPT*
+*MetOp-B AHRPT*

 ### Arctic Weather Satellite